 The NT won’t tell your employer you’re bankrupt as an NT can be applied for a number of reasons.

 6.3 Changes in your income and lump sums

 The IPA or IPO can be updated if your income changes.
 You must contact your trustee immediately if this happens; they can decide to reduce or increase your payments.

 If you get a lump sum while you’re paying an IPA or IPO, you may be asked to make a one-off payment from it.

 6.4 Missed payments

 If you don’t make your payment, the trustee can:

 - arrange for you to pay a bit later if your problems are temporary

 - reduce or stop your payments if your income has gone down (you must tell the trustee if your income goes back up)

-- ask the court to take the money directly from your wages if you don’t meet your payments
+- ask your employer to take the money directly from your wages if you don’t meet your payments

 - suspend your discharge from bankruptcy, making you bankrupt for longer